TahmidAhmed2000/Gov1347/posts/week_2.md

 Historically speaking, the economy has remained a critical factor affecting how people vote.
 One can argue that how the economy is doing is not so much of a bipartisan issue: everyone wants a strong economy.
 Thus, given that the economy can play a signficant role in how citizens vote, let's analyze more in depth of how certain economic predictors, such as inflation and unemployment, can tell us more about voting behaviors in 2020.

 ### Model 1: How Inflation Impacts the Incumbent Party Popular Vote Share?
 In our first model, we will look at how inflation affects the incumbent party vote share.
 Since, we are focused mainly on the election timeline, we will look at Quarter 2 data.
 This is because Quarter 2 has recent economic data before the election date as opposed to Quarter 4, which has data after the election.
-Furthermore, the most recent and complete data in our dataset is the second quarter of the 2020 election.
+Furthermore, the most recent and complete economic data in our dataset is the second quarter of the 2020 election.
 Thus, it makes sense to look at Q2 so we can make a prediction and compare it with the actual vote margin.

 ![](../figures/voteshar&inflation.png)